Centribo/Web-MIDI/README.md

 * Integrate ABCJS notation renderer
 * Start bringing everything together to create games
 * Settings for instruments, volume, devices, etc.

-## HOWTO:
-* npm install
-* npm start
+* Finish note-inputter
-* This should run server in VS Code and open the web browser
+* Change piano-keyboard's getNoteHTML to return DOM object and not a string